atom/electron-child-process-test/README.md

+##### Atom and all repositories under Atom will be archived on December 15, 2022.
+Learn more in our [official announcement](https://github.blog/2022-06-08-sunsetting-atom/)
  Running this with `electron@1.6.3`, I see the following on stdout:

 ```
 Nathans-MBP:electron-quick-start nathan$ electron .